slash2000/APPDEV-12246266/articlea.md

 * **Open source:** Python is open-source software, which means that it is free to use and distribute.
 This makes it an ideal choice for those who want to create and share their own projects without incurring any costs.
-- Type some Markdown on the left
-- See HTML in the right
-- ✨Magic ✨

 ## Applications of Python
----

 Python is widely used in many different fields, such as:**
 1. **Web Development:** Python is often used as the backend language for web applications, thanks to its powerful libraries such as Django and Flask.